-Described as “Asia’s most photographed body of water,” iconic Victoria Harbour has played a key role in the story of Hong Kong.
-As we wait to hear if the harbour’s legendary fireworks displays can return for the upcoming New Year’s Eve and Chinese New Year celebrations (it’s been way too long!), here’s a fact file on the famous landmark.
+Described as “Asia’s most photographed body of water”, iconic Victoria Harbour has played a key role in the story of Hong Kong.
+Here are some interesting facts about the famous landmark.

 Victoria Harbour takes its name from Queen Victoria, of course, though the famous body of water was first called Fragrant Harbour.
 That’s heung gong in Cantonese – or, to say it phonetically, Hong Kong.

 But what exactly was fragrant about the harbour?
 There are various theories.
 Perhaps the most likely relates to the abundance of a particular type of tree that was found here, the aquilaria sinensis.
 The tree has a sweet-smelling resin that was used to make furniture and religious items, including incense.

 If you cruise from Hong Kong to Canada, and sail to the capital city of British Columbia, you’ll embark at Victoria Harbour and also disembark at Victoria Harbour.

 This has long been a very busy harbour.
 Here’s a quote from an encyclopedia dated to the mid-19th century: “The number of boats anchored or plying in the harbour and bays on 31st December 1852 was 1,799, on board of which were 7,154 men and 4,675 women and children.”
 More recently, the Star Ferry moved as many as 70,000 people across the harbour daily at its peak.
 (Numbers are significantly lower now in the wake of COVID.)